Introduction To Personal Branding by Mel Carson

 Evangelism marketing is an advanced word-of-mouth marketing, therefore, I put Mel Carson in the same box as what Matt Cutts is to Google Webmasters.

-Carson noted in this book that when he was let go he published a blog post and his phone started ringing.
+Carson noted in this book that when he was let go from Microsoft he published a blog post and his phone immediately started ringing with offers.
 Therefore, it’s clear that through his role with Microsoft, he was able to accumulate a following of his own.

 When I read a personal branding book, I want to hear about someone who has started from the gutter.
 I want them to have started from scratch – because that is the position that most people who read this book will be in.